I started geocaching as a hobby in 2013.

 The next closest thing is the radio, but I find it boring to listen to the same news over and over.

-In Dec 2016, as I scroll through my iPad Mini, I discovered the best activity to accompany chores: podcasts!
+In Dec 2016, as I scroll through my iPad Mini (paid link), I discovered the best activity to accompany chores: podcasts!

 A podcast is a series of periodically published digital audio files that a user can download and listen to.